Discover the Top 9 Surprising Health Benefits of Betel Leaf (Paan Leaf)

 1. Improves Digestion

-Betel leaves help in the breakdown and absorption of nutrients by inducing the creation of digestive juices.
+Betel leaves aid in the breakdown and absorption of nutrients by stimulating the production of digestive juices.
 After a meal, chewing betel leaves can help avoid bloating, constipation, and indigestion.
 In addition to encouraging regular bowel movements, the fibre content safeguards the health of the digestive system.

 2. Boosts Oral Health